Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows three active transport stops operating within Desert Springs.
-These stops serve a mix of bus routes, collectively providing 34 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 794 meters from the nearest stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode at 87%, with 6% cycling.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.
+Public transport analysis indicates three active transport stops operating within Desert Springs, consisting of a mix of buses.
+These stops are serviced by one individual route, collectively providing 34 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 794 meters from the nearest transport stop.
+As a predominantly residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 87%, with 6% cycling.
+Vehicle ownership averages 1.7 per dwelling, exceeding the regional average.

 According to the 2021 Census, a relatively low 4.0% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages four trips per day across all routes, equating to approximately eleven weekly trips per individual stop.